ACROSS ETERNITY

 Around and around the string went, forming complex shapes and figures.

 “The worst, most painful tests, were disguised as punishments for failure and misbehavior.
 I remember one such room where I was strapped to a cold steel table with my head locked into position, and my eyelids and mouth forced open, letting them drill my teeth, send tubes up into my sinuses, and stick needles into my tear ducts to inject me with various serums.
-There were always needles stabbing me everywhere, shooting me full of who-knows-what, or used to administer electric shocks.
-Oh, that’s right, you don’t know… have any of you been exposed to thunder magic?
-Imagine that power running through your body continuously.

 Often, a kid would disappear, and we were told they had been adopted or moved to a different school, but clearly it just meant they had died from the experiments.”

-He pulled his hands apart, tightening the string around his fingers, and stared into the campfire through the net, like the wire mesh windows throughout the facility.
+He pulled his hands apart, tightening the string around his fingers, and stared into the campfire through the net, like the wire glass windows throughout the facility.
 All the soldiers stared at him with pale faces, having lost all sense of levity.
 Valia placed her hand on Noah’s knee, her eyes full of sorrow, and then she pulled it away as a cruel smirk crossed Noah’s face.

 “I could have escaped if I wanted to, but that would have been boring.
 I decided to stay and perform experiments of my own.
 The whole facility and the people running it were my toy box.
 I took my time to study their security and learn how to move around undetected.
 I observed the orderlies and administrators, gathering intel and exploiting their weaknesses, and whenever the time felt right, I’d give them a little poke and watch them spin their wheels, sometimes by dosing them with the drugs they were giving the kids and see what would happen.

 I remember there was this one neurotic woman, a total control freak.
 I would sneak into her office at night, move things around, destroy her data, and sometimes leave an unpleasant smell lingering.
 I did it over a long period, remaining subtle.
 If I did too much, she’d realize someone was jerking her around.
 I had to use the lightest touch, slowly making her doubt herself and soon questioning her own sanity.
-I kept pushing her closer to the edge, creating a self-fulfilling prophecy of dementia.
-Eventually, her fingers were wrapped in bandages because she kept chewing her nails, and there were bald spots from her ripping out her hair during panic attacks.
-I remember the sound of her scream when she finally snapped.
-Ah, so satisfying.

 There was an administrator who performed many of the tests, and I often sabotaged his equipment.
 Every time he tried to do something, a tool or machine would break down, turning each little step into a long ordeal, and the frustration would build.
 With everything going wrong, he started yelling at his coworkers, accusing others of being careless with his cherished tech.
 Eventually, he started a fistfight with an orderly, got his face smashed into a window, and lost both of his eyes.

 Oh, yeah, speaking of orderlies, there was one who was having marital problems.
 These people weren’t supposed to have personal conversations with the test subjects, but he let it slip once, and while playing the role of the innocent, curious child, I would coax him to go on.
-Over time, he’d tell me about his wife and home life, and I’d start sowing doubts and venomous thoughts, making him think they were his own.
+Over time, he’d tell me about his wife, and I’d start sowing doubts and venomous thoughts, making him think they were his own.
 Then, he just disappeared and never came back to work.
 From what I gathered, he had killed his wife and then himself.

 Eventually, the order came down that the facility was to be purged, and all of the test subjects killed.
 Armed men came in and started slaughtering the kids and the lower staff.
 Fortunately, I got my hands on a knife, and after slitting a few throats, I worked my way up to the head manager’s office.